hbctraining/Intro-to-R-online-Catalyst/lessons/6A_Segment_6_Video_A.md

 B <- c(2,4,6,8,1,5)  # add some odd numbers in
 ```

+To test and see which elements of vector A overlap with vector B we use the in operator:

 ```r
 # test to see if each of the elements of A is in B
 A %in% B
 ```

+This time we get a different sequence of logical values.

 ```r
 ## [1]  TRUE FALSE  TRUE FALSE FALSE FALSE
 ```
+SLIDE:

 The logical vector returned denotes which elements in `A` are also in `B` and which are not.